 Finance and Administrative Assistant

-Bringing over 15 years of experience, Gloria joined the SSRL in 2012 as a Finance and Administrative Assistant.
-In her present role, Gloria handles all aspects of financial and administrative support to the SSRL, including maintaining office policies and procedures, scheduling lab usage, preparing financial reports, providing support to various committees and members of the SSRL team, and providing frontline customer service to faculty, staff, students and the general public.
+Gloria joined the SSRL in 2012 as the unit’s Finance and Administrative Assistant.
+In her present role, she handles all aspects of financial and administrative support to the SSRL.
+This support includes management of accounts payable and receivable, financial database review and input, preparation of financial reports, assisting with budgets, and the continued maintenance of office policies and procedures.
+During the early development of the SSRL, Gloria designed and implemented the current financial database tracking all SSRL project statistics and finances necessary to facilitate the unit’s operations.
+She acts as a liaison between the SSRL and a breadth of units, departments, colleges, and external researchers and stakeholders to ensure seamless administrative and technical operations with the SSRL.
+She also offers support to a number of SSRL governing committees, internal research units, and members of the SSRL team, and provides frontline service while flexibly adapting to the evolving needs of the unit and supporting the SSRL’s continued growth.
 Gloria previously worked in the Controller’s Office at the University of Saskatchewan and the Department of Pathology and the Department of Obstetrics, Gynecology & Reproductive Sciences at Royal University Hospital.
-She presently holds an Executive Administrative Assistant diploma from the Saskatoon Business College as well as a Business Administration Certificate from the University of Saskatchewan.
-Gloria has recently become an Adobe In-Design Layout Designer after completing classes at the university.
+She presently holds an Executive Administrative Assistant diploma (Hons) from the Saskatoon Business College as well as a Business Administration Certificate from the University of Saskatchewan.

 Community-Based Observation Laboratory, Mixed Methods Research Laboratory & Video Therapy Analysis Laboratory